BalaM314/mlogx/docs.md

 ### set type annotation
 `set target :building null` => `set target null`

-Allows you to specify the type of a variable.
+Allows you to specify the type of a variable if mlogx can't infer it.
 ### op shorthands
 `op cos x theta` => `op cos x theta 0`